-Please be aware that there are currently two eligibility standards for e-recording, based on whether you plan to e-record deeds/conveyances or not.
-At this time, only title companies may e-record deeds/conveyances; e-recording of non-conveyance documents like Mortgages, Assignments, and Releases, is open to any entity that complies with basic recording requirements, and e-recording requirements.
-More info here: http://cookrecorder.com/faqs/#basics.
+Please be aware that there are currently two eligibility standards for e-recording, based on whether you plan to e-record deeds/conveyances with consideration, or not.
+At this time, only title companies may e-record deeds/conveyances with consideration; e-recording of fully Exempt Deeds and non-conveyance documents like Mortgages, Assignments, and Releases, is open to any entity that complies with basic recording requirements, and e-recording requirements.
+More info here: https://www.cookrecorder.com/faqs/#basics.

-Before you electronically submit any deeds directly, you must obtain contractual approval as a stamp authorizer – and a corresponding Settlement Agency MyDec Account – from the State of Illinois – Department of Revenue.
-This is a requirement to electronically record deeds and conveyances, even if they are exempt from real estate transfer tax.
-Once you are approved and able to transmit daily the transfer taxes owed by ACH to CCRD, you will be eligible to e-record deeds.
+Before you electronically submit any deeds with consideration directly, you must obtain contractual approval as a stamp authorizer – and a corresponding Settlement Agency MyDec Account – from the State of Illinois – Department of Revenue.
+This is a requirement to electronically record deeds and conveyances where transfer tax is owed.
+Once you are approved and able to transmit daily the transfer taxes owed by ACH to CCRD, you will be eligible to e-record deeds with consideration.

 Put simply, a “stamp authorizer” has been given permission to record deeds in lieu of immediate payment of real estate transfer taxes so long as the total daily amount of tax owed is paid to CCRD in a reasonable time.